You will know the truth and the truth will set you free

 · In studying the Scriptures, we need to ask continually, How does a particular Bible verse, chapter, epistle, or book fit into the rest of Scripture?
 For instance, was it written for Old, or New Testament believers, or can a particular verse or passage relate to both the Old and New Testament dispensations, or Covenants?

 Confusing the two separate Testaments or Covenants of the Bible with each other led to almost all false doctrine.
 And false doctrine, in turn, caused all the many divisions or denominations of Roman Catholic birthed Christendom.
-When studying the Bible, we have to remember that the Old and New Testaments are two completely different and separate Covenants.
-In the Old Testament, everything pertained to the physical nation of God, the Old Hebrews; the physical Hebrew temple with its physical, hierarchical priesthood, ritual and sacramental laws and sacrifices, etc. In the New Testament, Jesus fulfilled the Old Testament Law, (both the Ceremonial and Moral Law,) in its entirety for all those who would sincerely believe in Him, accept Him personally, and follow Him obediently, (Jn.
+When studying the Bible, we must remember that the Old and New Testaments are two completely different and separate Covenants.
+In the Old Testament, everything pertained to the physical nation of God, the Old Hebrews; the physical Hebrew temple with its physical, hierarchical priesthood, ritual and sacramental laws and sacrifices, etcetera.
+In the New Testament, Jesus fulfilled the Old Testament Law, (both the Ceremonial and Moral Law,) in its entirety for all those who would sincerely believe in Him, accept Him personally, and follow Him obediently, (Jn.
 1:12-13; 3:3-5; Gal.
 4:6.)
 Thus, through the New Testament Covenant, Jesus replaced and spiritualized everything that was physical under the Old Testament Covenant.
 For instance, Jesus bought with His blood-atonement a newborn, spiritual nation and priesthood from every tribe, tongue, and nation in the world.
 The New Testament/Covenant temple of God the Holy Spirit now resides in the innermost, born again hearts or spirits of all sincere believers everywhere, and so forth, (1 Cor.
 3:16-17.)

 · To understand the context of a particular passage or verse from the Bible, it is also vital to ask, What were the writer’s historical/traditional background and his human mindset at the time it was written?
 How is it relevant to the overall picture of the Scriptures today?